TERMS AND CONDITIONS OF SALE

 c) No cash payments will be accepted over £6000.00 (Six Thousand Pounds Sterling).

 d) Payment is acceptable in cash, credit or debit card.
-A handling charge of 2% will be added to all purchases made by credit card.
-Payments made by debit card will incur no extra charge.
-Payment can be made by direct bank transfer into our bank account.
+A handling charge of 2% will be added to all purchases made by International credit card.
+Payments made by EU debit and credit cards will incur no extra charge.
+Payment can also be made by direct bank transfer into our bank account or via Whittons website card payment system.
+Any charges incurred by Whittons as a result of the payment method chosen will be incurred by the buyer.

 6. TITLE AND COLLECTION OF PURCHASES